Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ```

 Again project module add this dependencies

  Note: You can have newer version of this libraries,

- More over, You must have billling,room and kprogresshud dependency!
+ Moreover, You must have billing, room and kprogresshud dependency!

 ```java
 ext.sharedGroup = {dependencyHandler->